Westfield Chatswood: Transport

-The Metro North West and North Shore and Northern Line offer frequent services to Chatswood station which is a short walk from the centre.
+The Metro North West & Bankstown and North Shore railway lines offer frequent services to Chatswood station which is a short walk from the centre.

-Westfield Chatswood has bus connections operated by Busways, Forest Coach Lines, Keolis Downer Northern Beaches services to the Sydney CBD, North Shore and Northern Sydney, as well as surrounding suburbs with bus stops on Victoria Avenue.
+Westfield Chatswood has bus connections operated by Busways, CDC NSW and Keolis Downer Northern Beaches services to the Sydney CBD, North Shore and Northern Sydney, as well as surrounding suburbs with bus stops on Victoria Avenue.

 Westfield Chatswood also has a multi level car park with 2,831 spaces.